rebekahkahn/mantisplace-react-design/README.md

 ## Done (Jan 26, 2020)

-- Reworking mantisinfo components to be more concise
+- Mantises component dropdown is tied to state
+- Used hooks to change dropdown arrow

 ## To Fix

-- Re-design of the page for each individual mantis
-- Write code for siebar nav links (making most default to home for now) [easy to do]
+- Code for siebar nav links (making most default to home for now) [easy to do]

 ## To Do (shorter term)

-- Write logic for connecting dropdown selection to results on mantisinfo page
-- Toggle dropdown arrow when clicking a sidebar link
+- Rewrite dropdown logic using hooks
+- How to have two event handlers for onClick event (toggle dropdown arrow + toggle open/close)

 ## Longer Term

+- Make code more concise, using hooks etc.
 - Write logic for shopping cart
-- Make code more concise, using hooks etc.
 - Add React Redux
 - Why is there a white space to the right?